In Part 5, you learnt how to write a converting Facebook Ad Copy that will attract your target buyers.

 If your ads get disapproved, you can check the status of the ads and they will explain why your ads was not approved.

 Make changes to your ads and upload them again.

 Note: Do not try to send the same ads for review again.
 If your account gets too many disapprovals at the start, you risk getting your account banned.

 I recommend you check out the Facebook Advertising policy to have a full understanding of what you can and cannot run on Facebook.

 And this wraps up the technical setup of Ads on Facebook.

-In Part 7, you discover how best you can manage your Ads (The best bang for your buck).
+In Part 7 (our last part of the series), you’ll discover how best you can manage your Ads (The best bang for your buck)!